jclark/rpi-cm4-ptp-guide/os.md

 * run `raspi-config` to enable SSH (under Interfacing)
 * find the current IP address using `ifconfig`

-Kernel support for PTP on the CM4 is broken in one kernel version.
-So we need to prevent that from being installed by creating a file `/etc/apt/preferences` before upgrading.
+Kernel support for PTP on the CM4 is broken in some kernel versions.
+So we need to prevent them from being installed by creating a file `/etc/apt/preferences` before upgrading.

 ```
 Package: src:raspberrypi-firmware
 Pin: version 1:1.20221028-1
+Pin: version 1:1.20221104-1
 Pin-Priority: -1
 ```